BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/5_0_Knowing_Transaction_Tricks.md

 After working through this section, a developer will be able to:

-   * Create Data as Part of a Raw Transaction
-   * Decide Whether RBF or CPFP is Appropriate
+   * Decide Whether RBF or CPFP Might Help a Transaction
    * Use These Tricks to Free Up a Stuck Transaction
+   * Create Data as Part of a Transaction

 Supporting objectives include the ability to:

-   * Plan for the Power of OP_RETURN
    * Understand the Mempool
    * Experience How Miners Interact with Fees
+   * Plan for the Power of OP_RETURN

 ## Table of Contents